stevenmag/hello-world/README.md

 # The Wolverine Attack - Flash Briefing

-This repository is used to manage the Wolverine Attack, an Alexa Flash Briefing Skill (decommissioned May 2018)
+This repository was used to manage the Wolverine Attack, an Alexa Flash Briefing Skill (decommissioned May 2018)